certifi/python-certifi/README.rst

 in your Python code.
 This is useful for verifying HTTP requests, for example.

-This is the same CA Bundle which ships with the Requests codebase, and is derived from Mozilla Firefox's cononical set.
+This is the same CA Bundle which ships with the Requests codebase, and is derived from Mozilla Firefox's canonical set.

 Usage
 -----